Reference-Free Sampling-Based Model Predictive Control

 \textbf{Vertical jumping}: Commanding a target base height increase (\SI{0.325}{\meter} → \SI{0.7}{\meter}) as terminal cost via a step function, the robot discovers a complete jumping strategy.

 As soon as the terminal height objective becomes visible in the current MPC horizon (see orange dashed line in Fig.~\ref{fig:jump}), the robot initiates a multi-phase jumping maneuver.
-First, it crouches down by flexing its legs to then rapidly extends its legs to launch into the air, achieving a peak height of \SI{0.7}{\meter} above the ground.
+First, it crouches by flexing its legs, then rapidly extends them to launch into the air, reaching a peak height of \SI{0.7}{\meter} above the ground.
 During flight, the robot controls its body orientation to maintain stability and prepare for landing.
 We have successfully validated this jumping behavior on the real Go2 robot platform, as shown in Fig.~\ref{subfig:real-jump}. \\[-0.5em]

 \textbf{Backflip}: By specifying a target pitch orientation (\SI{180}{\degree}) at the highest point, the robot discovers a complete backflip maneuver.
-It coordinates a pre-jump crouch, explosive takeoff generating both vertical impulse and angular momentum, mid-air rotation control, and precise landing absorption to achieve the desired orientation and height.
+It coordinates a pre-jump crouch, an explosive takeoff that generates both vertical impulse and angular momentum, mid-air rotation control, and precise landing absorption to achieve the desired orientation and height.
 Starting from the elevated platform of \SI{0.5}{\meter}, the robot completes a full 360° rotation with landing as shown in Fig.~\ref{subfig:backflip}.